Residents Recycling; WEEE and Pure Metal

 Recycle IT an award winning community recycler wishes to build on Ireland’s recycling success story and help increase the 7.6 kg of waste electronic and electrical equipment recycled per person, per year.
 We are inviting resident associations and community groups including tidy towns to speak with us about arranging a FREE collection in your area over the coming months.

-Our recycling service is provided FREE to resident associations and community groups in Dublin, Wicklow and Kildare so please give us a call to learn more and arrange a residents collection for your area.
+Our recycling service is provided FREE to resident associations and communities in South Dublin, Dublin City and Dún Laoghaire-Rathdown with surronding areas in Wicklow and Kildare also serviced so please give us a call to learn more and arrange a residents collection for your area.

 Please call us on 01 4578321 or email email@example.com.